 How Much Does VA Pay?

-The basic monthly rate of DIC is $1,195 for an eligible surviving spouse.
+The basic monthly rate of DIC is $1,257 for an eligible surviving spouse.
 The rate is increased for each dependent child, and also if the surviving spouse is housebound or in need of aid and attendance.
-VA also adds a transitional benefit of $295 to the surviving spouse’s monthly DIC if there are children under age 18.
+VA also adds a transitional benefit of $311 to the surviving spouse’s monthly DIC if there are children under age 18.
 The amount is based on a family unit, not individual children.
+An allowance of $311 a month is also available if the person receiving DIC needs aid and attendance.
 Benefit rate tables, including those for children alone and parents, can be found on the Internet at http://www.vba.va.gov/bln/21/Rates or call the toll-free number below.

 How Should a Claimant Apply?

-Claimants should complete VA Form 21-534 Application for Dependency and Indemnity Compensation, Death Pension and Accrued Benefits by a Surviving Spouse or Child.
+Claimants should complete VA Form 21P-534EZ Application for Dependency and Indemnity Compensation, Death Pension and Accrued Benefits by a Surviving Spouse or Child.

 What Is Death Pension?